EmbySupport/Emby.Docs/Hardware-Acceleration-on-Windows.md

 Install the latest Radeon Software directly from AMD's website:
 [AMD Drivers & Support](https://www.amd.com/en/support)
 It is not required to install the AMF SDK.
-The minumum required software version is:
+The minimum required software version is:
 **AMD Radeon Software Crimson Edition 16.7.3 (16.30.2311)**

 #### Remarks